 So, just like its own journey, the logo of SBI also had gone through many modifications to get the logo that it currently owns.
-So, let us now take a look at the different SBI logos through the years.
+So, let us now take a look at the different SBI logos over the years.

 This is the logo of the Imperial Bank of India that is before its name turned to State Bank of India in 1955.
 This may not come under the list of the SBI logos but as it is the same bank before it has got the rename, we thought to show you the logo of it as well.

 This is the first logo of the State Bank of India after it has got established.
 This emblem was adopted in 1955 and the big banyan tree on the emblem signifies its strong roots and branches growing in all directions that depict the growth, success, and stability of State Bank of India.

 Here is the current logo of SBI.
 It is designed with a blue circle with a small cut to the center of the circle in the bottom.

 Shekhar Kamat, a former student from the National Institute of Design, Ahmedabad designed this logo.
 It was unveiled on July 1, 1971, on the SBI inaugural day of SBI central office in Bombay.

 Meaning Of SBI Logo

-The big circle in blue colour of the logo means unity and completeness.
+The big circle in the blue colour of the logo means unity and completeness.

 The white colour in the keyhole represents the common man and represents him as a vital part of the bank despite the bank that is the blue colour circle here.